From Content to Audience: A Multimodal Annotation Framework for Broadcast Television Analytics: Deployment and Audience Analytics

+\textbf{Human-cost comparison.} The media partner's manual workflow for the same deliverable is estimated at roughly two analyst-hours per episode (one to annotate content, one to ingest audience data and produce the analysis): ${\approx}28$ hours per 14-episode cycle, or ${\approx}\,$\euro{}840 at an illustrative \euro{}30/h, against ${\approx}\$40$ of compute plus the residual human time to confirm sensitive-content flags---an order-of-magnitude gap that widens with scale, since manual effort grows linearly with airtime while per-minute annotation cost is fixed.
+The manual figure reflects a coarse operational pass, not the research-grade annotation used for the benchmark, and only bounds the saving.

+\textbf{Content characterization.} On the 3{,}104 deployed minutes, editorial structure is highly concentrated: \emph{domestic politics} (40.8\%) and \emph{international politics} (21.7\%) account for over 60\% of airtime, followed by \emph{economy and finance} (11.7\%), \emph{humor and satire} (9.2\%), and \emph{crime and justice} (6.0\%); remaining topics form a long tail.
+The NER module identifies 143 unique guests (hosts excluded) over 3{,}717 minute-level occurrences.
+Participation is structurally asymmetric: male guests account for 81.1\% of occurrences (89 individuals, 33.9 appearances each on average) versus 700 occurrences across 54 female guests (13.0 each), and 80.2\% of minutes feature exclusively male guests---a pattern replicated across episodes.
+Since visual NER operates at F1$\,{\approx}\,$0.60 at deployment, these absolute participation figures should be read as approximate estimates rather than exact counts; the asymmetry itself, however, is large and directionally robust to this error rate, illustrating the kind of large-scale content audit the pipeline makes feasible.

-\textbf{Baseline Audience Composition.} Figure~\ref{fig:audience_age} reports normalized AMR per episode disaggregated by age cohort (Young: 15--34, Adults: 35--54, Seniors: 55+).
-The senior segment consistently represents the largest and most stable demographic component across all episodes.
-Younger viewers display markedly higher inter-episode variability, suggesting that episode-level performance fluctuations are primarily driven by changes in younger demographic participation rather than in the senior base.
+\textbf{Baseline audience composition.} Figure~\ref{fig:audience} reports normalized AMR per episode by age cohort (Young 15--34, Adults 35--54, Seniors 55+).
+The senior segment is the largest and most stable component; younger viewers show markedly higher inter-episode variability, indicating that episode-level fluctuations are driven mainly by changes in younger participation rather than the senior base.